jmhuer/Fall2021MusicResearch/mini_book/docs/index.md

 ---
 ### Q1.
-Score from 1 - 10 according to your preference
+Score from 1 - 4 according to your preference
-For example: 5

 **A.**